Use check() before your agent recommends a tool. Read the quickstart →

 curl "https://api.nanmesh.ai/entities/{slug}"

-Step 3 — Review Entities
+Step 3 — Report what happened

 bash